 In brief there are five different ways to stream sports on your TV with ExpressVPN:

--With the native app for a smart TV or streaming device
+-With the native app for a smart TV, Android TV device, or other streaming device

 -By streaming on your computer and connecting to the TV with an HDMI cable

 -By mirroring or casting wirelessly to your TV or streaming device from your computer or mobile device

 -By connecting to an ExpressVPN-enabled router, which allows for unlimited devices and makes it super simple to connect to different server locations simultaneously

 -With MediaStreamer, ExpressVPN’s solution for devices that cannot install a VPN, such as Apple TV or gaming consoles.
 MediaStreamer only needs to be set up once, although it does not provide the full security benefits of a VPN.
 (Note that by connecting your Apple TV or gaming console to a router, you can get the best of both worlds!)

 For more information on all the ways to get ExpressVPN on your big-screen TV, click below, or just contact a 24/7 Support agent for step-by-step instructions.